Committee for the Abolition of Third World Debt

 Statistical errors of the World Bank in China: 200 million more poor people

-12 January 2008 by Eric Toussaint, Damien Millet
+12 January 2008 by Eric Toussaint , Damien Millet

 The news was barely noticed by the big non-specialised media: the World Bank admitted in December 2007 that it overestimated the Gross Domestic Product (GDP) of China for a number of years.
 This is what happened.

 With a fixed amount, let’s say 10 dollars, the average consumer cannot naturally buy the same amount of products in New York, La Paz, Kinshasa or Beijing.
-To eliminate these differences and to compare GDP equivalently, the World Bank use a conversion that produces the GDP at purchasing power parity (PPP).
+To eliminate these differences and to compare GDP GDP

 The first question to ask is: which prices are considered?
 Here, opacity reigns.
 How are the cost of access to education and health factored in?
 What goods and basic services are taken into account in this conversion?